lsst-sqre/sqr-006/index.rst

    Architecture of LSST the Docs (LTD).

-In short, LSST the Docs consists of a service, ``ltd-mason`` that runs as an afterburner to the Jenkins software build server.
+In short, LSST the Docs consists of a service, ``ltd-mason``, that runs as an afterburner to the Jenkins software build server.
 The ``ltd-keeper`` is a RESTful application that manages versions of published documentation and coordinates cloud resources.
-Documentation data is stored in the Cloud on Amazon S3.
+Documentation data is stored in the cloud on Amazon S3.
-The Fastly content distribution network, powered by Varnish, is used to map versions of documentation in an S3 bucket to highly intuitive URLs.
+The Fastly_ content distribution network, powered by Varnish_, is used to map versions of documentation in an S3 bucket to highly intuitive URLs.

 Walk-through of LSST the Docs
 -----------------------------